 Finding cheap train tickets requires planning and flexibility.
 Travellers can get excellent deals on train tickets from Berlin to Cologne if they book in advance - buying a ticket on the departure day is often expensive.
 Passengers can also get low-cost tickets if they travel when most people aren't on the move or opt for slower journeys and connecting trains.
 Omio's user-friendly tools help find the cheapest tickets to travel by train from Berlin to Cologne.

-There are a few train stations in Berlin to start your trip from including Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
-In Cologne you have a few train station options to choose from for your arrival including Köln Hbf, Köln Messe/Deutz and Köln/Bonn Flughafen.
+When departing from Berlin, you have various train station options to start your trip from including Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
+When arriving in Cologne, you can end your journey in train stations like Köln Hbf, Köln Messe/Deutz and Köln/Bonn Flughafen.

 Here are some other resources that might have the information you need